wesbos/es6-articles/25 - Array.from() and Array.of().md

 ### Converting Arguments Object to an Array

-Another use case is that if we want to convert the arguments object into an actual array.
+Another use case is if we want to convert the arguments object into an actual array.

 ```js
 function sumAll() {